MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-powerpoint.md

 [!INCLUDE[consumer-appliesto-yyn](../includes/consumer-appliesto-yyn.md)]

-Power BI reports can be exported to PowerPoint and can be embedded in PowerPoint.
+Power BI reports can be exported to PowerPoint and live report pages can be embedded in PowerPoint.
 The first option exports your report and creates a PowerPoint slide deck with one page for each report page.
 The report is static; the pages retain the state of the report at the time of export.
 This article teaches you how to export your report.

 Another option is to embed a live version of your report page in PowerPoint.
 You can interact with your data just as you would in Power BI.
 For more information about embedding a live report page, visit these articles: